Alven8816/DEEPER_with_R_workshop_20220908/index.md

 Tasks:

+1. Data clean: change the ‘year’ as a factor type and delete variable ‘X’

-1. Setting the dependence (“no2\_annual”) and others as independent variables
+2. Setting the dependence (“no2\_annual”) and others as independent variables

-2. Split 10% of data as testing data set
+3. Randomly split 10% of data as testing data set

 <!-- -->